 A reformed vegetarian of 10 years and vegan for two, I started eating meat (only poultry) back in November of 2011.
 I was prescribed the SCD (specific carbohydrate diet) by my naturopath after being diagnosed with small intestine bacterial overgrowth (SIBO) in early October 2011.
-I had already been gluten free for a couple years, but was having terrible bouts of bloating and stomach pain on a near daily basis.
+I had already been gluten-free for a couple years, but was having terrible bouts of bloating and stomach pain on a near daily basis.
 Turns out, there was hydrogen present in my small intestine and the bacteria in my gut was feeding off of grains, starches and sugar (a vicious, repetitive cycle indeed).
 I tried following the SCD as a vegetarian for a month or so, but realized I was not thriving as well as I wanted to and was having a hard time getting enough protein.
 At this point, I decided it was time that my body needed some good, high-quality meat.
-I started slow with just chicken and turkey for the first several months before I tried other meat.
+I started slow with just chicken and turkey for the first several months before I tried other meats.

 To read more about my health story, check out the following posts: